Sarthak-jasuja/TechOps/README.md

 🧑‍💻 Built With ❤️ at Our First Hackathon
 -----------------------------------------
-This project was created as part of a beginner-friendly hackathon experience.
+This project was created by Sarthak Jasuja and Madhav Pruthi (team - techOps) as part of a beginner-friendly hackathon experience.
 We learned a lot about APIs, prompt engineering, and product thinking while building this.

 ---